 In the centre of the park is the Whonnock Lake Gazebo.
 The undercover shelter can be rented and used for barbecues and other gatherings.
 Fires at the park are also permitted in cooking stoves and area fire pits.

 Other activities in the park include basketball and beach volleyball.
 There is also a rhododendron garden near the Whonnock Lake Centre.

-In winter, in extra cold years, the lake can freeze over.
-There have been years when outdoor ice skating has been possible.
-If you go and the water is frozen though, don’t go out on the ice unless you are 100% sure it is safe to do so.
+In extra cold years the lake can freeze over in the winter.
+When that happens, outdoor ice skating is possible!
+However, if the water is frozen, don’t go out on the ice unless you are 100% sure it is safe to do so.
 If there isn’t signage stating that the ice is safe, don’t try it out!

 Dogs are not permitted on the beach, grassy area or the kids’ playground (which are the main parts of the park).
 Dogs are, however, permitted on-leash in other areas including on the pathways and outside the community centre building.

 Whonnock Lake is popular with families and people of all ages, especially during the summer months.
 The lake is fairly warm and has a roped-off area for swimming.
 There is no lifeguard on duty, however, so visitors swim at their own risk.

 The beach can get quite busy in warmer months, especially on sunny days.
 The water is refreshing.
 Because the lake is actually a bog (or it would be if left in its natural state), it can be a bit squishy underfoot in parts.
 That doesn’t bother most folk though, and the beach itself is nice and sandy.

 There are two docks at the lake.
 One though is only open to the public when not in use by the local Canoe & Kayak Club.
 The Club’s dock is the one at the western side of the beach.
 It’s the one in the photo at the top of this article.
 The other dock is at the eastern end of the beach and in the photo below.